top of page

 Currently, Dr. Uribe Quevedo has established working partnerships with researchers and industry partners in the fields of training and healthcare employing immersive technologies.

-His current research program funded by NSERC - Natural Sciences and Engineering Research Council, focuses on the development of a framework for VR usability to create tailored and effective experiences that account for user and hardware variability.
+His current research program focuses on VR usability to create tailored and effective experiences for task complation in training scenarios.

 Member of the MaxSIM Health Research Group since 2019.